-A CDMG AP or PCP should determine the and Truncation Type subfields according to the allocation type requirements of the STAs in its BSS, in order to satisfy the channel access requirements of the STAs using the potential released time of SPs.
+A CDMG AP or PCP should determine the Truncatable subfield and the Truncation Type subfield according to the allocation type requirements of the STAs in its BSS, in order to satisfy the channel access requirements of the STAs using the potential released time of SPs.
 Since the remaining time in the SP released as a CBAP might cause interference to other STAs during SPSH, the CDMG AP or PCP shall set the Truncation Type field to 0 for the SPs that are under SPSH state to indicate that the CDMG STA returns the time left in the SP to the AP or PCP.
 The CDMG AP or PCP may also set the Truncation Type field to 0 for an SP in order to mitigate interference to other STAs of a adjacent BSS based on the schedule information of the adjacent BSS.